Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 3. To build a good ML model, you have to know your data.
 If you do not know analytics you cannot do ML.
 4. ML is a journey towards automation and scale.
 5. In ML it is necessary to build a Streaming Pipeline in addition to a Batch Bipeline.
+6. The performance metrics you care about change between training and predictions as well.
+During training, the key performance aspect you care about is scaling to a lot of data, distributed training if you will.
+During prediction, though, the key performance aspect is speed of response and high QPS.
+7. Lots of ML frameworks exist for training, but not so many are equaly capable operationalization.
 ```
 ### ML Strategy
 ```